-- Remember, use brown alternatives of rice, pasta and bread to increase the fibre content of recipes which will help you feel fuller for longer.
-If you are baking, instead of using all plain white flour in recipes, use a mix of wholemeal and plain flour, for example, when making apple crumble.
-You can also add porridge oats to make the top crunchy and add more fibre!
-Top dishes usually requiring pastry, such as chicken pie, with mashed potato instead. - Add more servings of fruit and vegetables to your meals/snacks each day.
-At breakfast, try having wholegrain breakfast cereals (including porridge).
-Or for lunch, add a baked potato (eaten with their skins, they are great for fibre).
-Also you could include peas, beans and lentils at dinner time. - Remember, so as this fibre can work optimally, try to drink eight glasses of fluids each day.
-Water and lower fat milk options are best.
+- Use brown alternatives of rice, pasta and bread to increase the fibre content of recipes which will help you feel fuller for longer. - Instead of using all plain white flour in recipes, use a mix of wholemeal and plain flour when baking, for example, when making apple crumble - you can also add porridge oats to make the top crunchy and add more fibre!
+Top dishes usually requiring pastry, such as chicken pie, with mashed potato instead.